mui/mui-x/docs/data/date-pickers/calendar-systems/calendar-systems.md

 # Support for other calendar systems

-<p class="description">Use the Date and Time Pickers with non-gregorian calendars.</p>
+<p class="description">Use the Date and Time Pickers with non-Gregorian calendars.</p>

 ## Jalali